US Republicans increase their infrastructure plan but remain far from Biden’s

 Biden presented his grand plan (“American Jobs Plan”) in late March, arguing that it would create millions of jobs, stand up to China and fight climate change.

-Democrats hoped to hold a first vote on the bill in the lower house in early July, but slow negotiations could postpone that deadline.
+Democrats hoped to hold a first vote on the bill in the House in early July, but slow negotiations could postpone that deadline.